-6.5.1 The pricing methods are set out in Appendix F.1 Tariff Structure Statement Overview and Appendix F.2 Tariff Structure Statement Technical Summary of this access arrangement.
-In accordance with the Code requirements, the tariff structure statement explains the pricing methods that underpin the development of reference tariffs for this access arrangement period.
+6.5.1 This section of the access arrangement explains how the The pricing methods comply with sections 7.3are set out in Appendix F.1 Tariff Structure Statement Overview and 7.4 of the Code.
+Appendix F.2 Tariff Structure Statement Technical Summary of this access arrangement.
+In accordance with the Code requirements, the price list information provided as Appendix F.6 to the access arrangement tariff structure statement explains the pricing methods that underpinned underpin the development of reference tariffs for this access arrangement period.